JinELEC/FIR-Accelerator/README.md

 The design uses AXI4-Stream interface for both input and output, with internal FIFO buffers to separate streaming I/O from computation and support backpressure.

 ### Parameterized FIR Filter
-It is a scalable design by chaning the number of taps such as 16, 32, and 64 through parameters.
+It is a scalable design by changing the number of taps such as 16, 32, and 64 through parameters.
 Low-pass and high-pass are implemented by changing coefficient sets without modifying RTL logic.

 ### 4-Way Parallel MAC Architecture
 A 4-sample parallel structure is used to accelerate convolution.

-Each cycle computes:
+Each cycle performs:

 - 4 multiplication
 - 2 partial sums